reportable-uk/Reportable/_guidebook/en/raw-en/after-reporting.md

 ## 1. Initial response

-If the victim chooses to report the hate crime or incident non-anonymously, an officer will contact the victim and ask the victim how they would like to talk to the police about this crime.
+If the victim chooses to report the hate crime or incident non-anonymously, an officer should contact the victim and ask the victim how they would like to talk to the police about this crime.

 This could involve:
 - visiting the victim at home or talking to the victim elsewhere;